Jovenel Moïse: Assassination

-Around 1:00 EDT (5:00 UTC) on 7 July 2021, 11 days after his 53rd birthday, Moïse was shot dead when gunmen attacked his residence in Pèlerin 5, a district of Pétion-Ville.
-His wife Martine, the first lady of Haiti, was not killed, but was airlifted to Jackson Memorial Hospital in Miami to be treated for wounds she sustained during the attack.
-Their three young-adult children were unharmed, as two hid successfully and one was not present.
+Around 1:00 AM EDT (5:00 UTC) on 7 July 2021, 11 days after his 53rd birthday, Moïse was shot dead when gunmen attacked his residence in Pèlerin 5, a district of Pétion-Ville.
+His wife Martine, the first lady of Haiti, was airlifted to Jackson Memorial Hospital in Miami to be treated for wounds sustained during the attack.
+Their three children were unharmed, as two hid successfully and one was not present.
 A press release issued later that day from the office of acting Prime Minister Claude Joseph blamed the attack on "a group of unidentified individuals, some of whom spoke in Spanish."
 On 10 July, Martine Moïse posted a statement on her Twitter account, urging Haitians not to let her late husband's contributions go to waste.

 In December 2021, The New York Times reported that Moïse's assassination might have been linked to his efforts to curb narcotics trafficking and publicly expose high-ranking Haitian officials involved in the drug trade.

 Ariel Henry, who had been selected as the acting prime minister by Moïse shortly before his assassination, was later accused by several officials of being connected to Joseph Felix Badio, an alleged mastermind of the assassination, and being involved in the planning.
 Another of the alleged masterminds, Rodolphe Jaar, also stated that Henry was close to Badio and had protected him after the assassination.
 Judge Garry Orélien, who was previously the top judicial official in Haiti overseeing the case, stated that Henry was friends with Badio and planned the assassination with him.
 Henry resigned in 2024 following mass protests demanding that he abandon his de facto governance as head of state.

 On 20 February 2024, the Associated Press reported that Haiti's investigating judge had indicted several suspects in Moïse's murder, including his widow Martine, former acting prime minister Joseph, and former police chief Léon Charles.
 The indictment was overturned on 13 October 2025 following an appeal.